dazuma/toys/toys-core/README.md

 handling errors, controlling log output, and providing your own mixins, templates, and middleware, in the
 [Toys-Core User Guide](https://dazuma.github.io/toys/gems/toys-core/latest/file.guide.html).

+## System requirements

+Toys-Core requires Ruby 2.4 or later.

+Most parts of Toys-Core work on JRuby.
+However, JRuby is not recommended because of JVM boot latency, lack of support for Kernel#fork, and other issues.

+Most parts of Toys-Core work on TruffleRuby.
+However, TruffleRuby is not recommended because it has a few known bugs that affect Toys.

 ## License